 When left alone without any amusement, Beagles will find their own means of passing the time.
 Often this is digging.
 If you have a prize garden, the Beagle needs to know the rules of where they are allowed to go and will need company to keep their mind elsewhere.

 Because Beagles have an excellent sense of smell, they will often smell out worms or lawn grubs that are in the soil.
 They may try to dig for the lawn grubs.

 If they are left alone and have a need to get out of your yard, they will become very resourceful, including trying to dig under a fence.

-This is purely a personal preference for the owner and is very much an individual personaility trait as to which to buy.
-In very general terms, the females are a little more outgoing and strongheaded, where the males are a little more laid back.
+This is purely a personal preference for the owner and is very much an individual personality trait as to which to buy.
+In very general terms, the females are a little more outgoing and strong-headed, where the males are a little more laid back.
 That’s because the females are usually the leaders of the pack.
-This is very general though and the personalilty of the beagle – like humans – is an individual trait.
-A beagle’s personality is greatly influenced by the environment.
-A well loved beagle that has lots of attention will be a fabulous pet – regardless of its gender.
+This is very general though and the personality of the Beagle – like humans – is an individual trait.
+A Beagle’s personality is greatly influenced by the environment.
+A well loved Beagle that has lots of attention will be a fabulous pet – regardless of its gender.

 The best option is to get a good secure fence that is at least 1.5 metres (5 ft) high that is made of solid material or of timber palings where they can’t get a foot hold.

 What type of fence do I need for a Beagle?
 How high?

 A responsible dog owner will ensure that any dog is placed inside a secure fence.
 Beagles are no exception.
 A Beagle loves to hunt and sniff and when they get tired of the smells in their own yard, they will have great interest in what’s on the other side of the fence.
 As a result, you will need a good secure fence.
 The fence should be at least 1.5 metres high (5 ft) with a secure base.
 A concrete edging to prevent digging is ideal but logs or wire placed on the ground will also prevent digging.